 - FaceHeel Turn: Rob Cargill, a former member of the Atoms, switches teams after being replaced by Andy as Debbie's boyfriend, which leads to Rob trying to take Andy and Gus out of the game.

 - Horsing Around: Not actually a horse, but Gus would count as an example of this trope.

 - Large Ham: Bob Crane as Pepper Allen, in contrast to his commentating partner, Johnny Unitas.

-- Left the Background Music On: At first, it appears that the marching band Coach Venner hired was experienced, until the baton twirler drops his baton and trips over the dropped baton, knocking over the band members while the music is still playing, before a bass drum rolls over the tape machine that the music was playing on.
+- Left the Background Music On: At first, it appears that the marching band Coach Venner hired was experienced, until the baton twirler drops her baton and trips over the dropped baton, knocking over the band members while the music is still playing, before a bass drum rolls over the record player that the music was playing on.

 - Meaningful Name: Spinner and Crankcase get their names from two parts of an automobile, the former being a type of ornamental hubcap and the latter being a type of internal combustion engine.